aswinks123/RHCSA-Certification-Hands-on/USER_MANAGEMENT/Task-1/README.md

 To specify the shell: -s path to shell

-To force immidiate password change:
+To force immediate password change:

 ```
 chage -d 0 <user name> : This will force user to change password on next login